‘General Hospital’ Spoilers: Cameron Is Angry, More Trouble Ahead For The Teen

 Cameron had a confrontation with Liz last week after Franco got arrested.
 He got into a fight at school because of Franco.
 He doubted his soon-to-be stepdad then, and once he finds out that Franco confessed to the murders, he will understandably be quite upset.
 And he will be doubly angry that his mother went ahead and married the man who could very well be a killer.

 While the General Hospital spoilers don’t come right out and say that this is the reason that the boy flares his temper, it sure is leaning that way.
 This could lead him to do something that will jeopardize his future.
-The teen has had it rough lately with his feelings towards Joss, Oscar’s grim prognosis, and his little brother Aiden being bullied.
+The teen has had it rough lately with his feelings toward Joss, Oscar’s grim prognosis, and his little brother, Aiden, being bullied.
 Now his new stepdad is being charged with murder.

 Will Cam be able to stay out of trouble for the long haul?
 Keep watching General Hospital in the coming days to see how far he will go when he gets angry.